Manufacturing Analytics Vendor Selection Checklist for 2026

 Contractual Go-Live Commitment

 The go-live timeline must be in the contract — not in the SOW as a "target."
-A vendor who will not contractually commit to a go-live date for the pilot line within a defined period does not believe the estimate they gave you in sales.
+A vendor who will not contractually commit to a pilot-line go-live date does not believe the estimate they gave in sales.

 02